1923 Argentine Primera División finals

-The 1923 Argentine Primera División fianls was a series of final matches to define the 1923 Primera División championship.
+The 1923 Argentine Primera División finals was a series of final matches to define the 1923 Primera División championship.
 It was played between Boca Juniors and Huracán after both teams finished in the first position at the end of the season.

-It was the 6th. time a Primera División title had to be defined through a tiebreaker match (other precedents had been occurred in 1891, 1897, 1911, 1912, 1913, and 1915) and was also the first Primera División final contested by both, Boca Juniors and Huracán.
+It was the 6th time a Primera División title had to be defined through a tiebreaker match (other precedents had been occurred in 1891, 1897, 1911, 1912, 1913, and 1915) and was also the first Primera División final contested by both, Boca Juniors and Huracán.

 The series were played in March and April 1924.
-Boca Juniors won their 3rd. league title after beating Huracán 2–0 in the fourth match.
+Boca Juniors won their 3rd league title after beating Huracán 2–0 in the fourth match.